mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 - ``enableElectionHandoff``: false

-Note: for the elections to work correctly, the values specified for replSetStepDown, secondaryCatchUpPeriodSecs and electionTimeoutMillis must satisfy the following relationship:
+Note: for the elections to work correctly, the values specified for replSetStepDown, secondaryCatchUpPeriodSecs (as provided in replSetStepDown command) and electionTimeoutMillis must satisfy the following relationship:

 ``replSetStepDown`` >= ``secondaryCatchUpPeriodSecs`` + ``electionTimeoutMillis``/1000.0